 I wanted to... try to find a way to make it minimal, but still have a great deal of substance.
 That was the essence of JJ’s music to me, apart from the fact that he summed up so many of the different essences of American music: rock and jazz and folk and blues.
 He just seemed to have an understanding of it all...
 I regard him as one of the roots of the tree of American folklore...
 Making this record was a way for me to say thank you for all the inspiration over the years.
 I suppose at some point I started to feel mildly outraged that he hadn't got the recognition that, at least I thought, he should have had.

-Since its release, the tribute album has received immense media attention and worldwide commercial success, entering the charts at #1 in The Netherlands, #1 Denmark, #2 in the US, #2 in Germany, #2 in Canada, #3 in the UK and #4 in Belgium.
+Upon its release, the tribute album received immense media attention and worldwide commercial success, having entered the charts at #1 in The Netherlands, #1 Denmark, #2 in the US, #2 in Germany, #2 in Canada, #3 in the UK and #4 in Belgium.
 Clapton also produced a behind-the-scenes documentary for the tribute, which had multiple TV airings on both VH1 Classic and Palladia, and features interviews with Clapton, John Mayer, Mark Knopfler, Derek Trucks, Don White and Christine Lakeland Cale.
+In 2017, Clapton released Live in San Diego with Special Guest JJ Cale.
+The live concert was filmed in 2007 at a one-off performance by Cale, and also included guest musicians Derek Trucks, Robert Cray and Doyle Bramhall II.